-- 22. Contextual admissions is the term used to describe the use of further information, such as socio-economic background and school performance when assessing undergraduate applicants and making offers.
-The term contextual admissions relates to schemes that recognise that students from defined educational/social backgrounds should have that background considered in the offer grade(s) required for admission. - 23.
+- 12. Contextual admissions is the term used to describe the use of further information, such as socio-economic background and school performance when assessing undergraduate applicants and making offers.
+The term contextual admissions relates to schemes that recognise that students from defined educational/social backgrounds should have that background considered in the offer grade(s) required for admission. - 13.
 The University's contextual offer scheme ensures that it targets the relevant students by reviewing all available information contained within the applicant's application.
-Below are the factors which are considered within the University's contextual admission scheme: - 23.1.
-Geodemographic information.
-POLAR (Participation of Local Areas), based on the proportion of the young population that participates in higher education.
+Below are the factors which are considered within the University's contextual admission scheme: - 13.1.
+Geodemographic information:

-- 23.2.
-Index of Multiple Deprivation (IMD) which analyses a postcode and takes into consideration income, employment health deprivation and disability, education skills and training, barriers to housing and services, crime and living environment. - 23.3.
-Schooling: If the applicant has attended a state school or a low-performing school.
-This can include both GCSE and A-Level performance. - 23.4.
-Care: If the applicant has been in local authority care for any period of time within their secondary school studies. - 23.5.
-Estrangement: If an applicant is under the age of 25 and is estranged from their parents/guardians and are thus independent. - 23.6.
-Applicants who are/were in receipt of Free Schools Meals (FSM) and/or Pupil Premium during their secondary school studies. - 24.
-If an applicant is found to be eligible for the University's contextual offer scheme, they may be eligible for one of the following contextual offers: - 24.1.
-One grade below standard entry requirement of AAB (or equivalent) to applicants who meet one of the criteria outlined above equating to an offer of ABB
+- 13.1.1.
+POLAR (Participation of Local Areas), based on the proportion of the young population that participates in higher education. - 13.1.2.
+Index of Multiple Deprivation (IMD) which analyses a postcode and takes into consideration income, employment, health deprivation and disability, education skills and training, barriers to housing and services, crime and living environment. - 13.1.3.
+ACORN is a postcode-based tool that categorises the UK's population by level of socio-economic advantage. - 13.2.
+Schooling: If the applicant has attended a state school, a school with a higher than average percentage of students on Free School Meals (FSM) or a low-performing school.
+This can include both GCSE and A-Level performance. - 13.3.
+Care experienced: If the applicant has spent time living with foster carers under local authority care, in residential care (e.g. a children's home), looked after at home under a supervision order, or in kinship care with relatives or friends, either officially (e.g. a special guardianship order) or informally without local authority support... - 13.4.
+Estrangement: If an applicant is under the age of 25 and is estranged from their parents/guardians and are thus independent. - 13.5.
+Applicants who are/were in receipt of Free Schools Meals (FSM) and/or Pupil Premium during their secondary school studies. - 13.6.
+Forced migrant: Applicants who are classed as a refugee, asylum seeker or those who have been granted a temporary form of leave as the result of an asylum or human rights application. - 13.7.
+Young adult carer: If an applicant is under the age of 20 and their life is adversely affected by caring for a family member who has a chronic illness, disability, mental health condition or addiction. - 14.
+If an applicant is found to be eligible for the University's contextual offer scheme, they may be eligible for one of the following contextual offers:

+14.1.
+One grade below standard entry requirement of AAB (or equivalent) to applicants who meet one of the criteria outlined above - equating to an offer of ABB